-The 2023-24 grant cycle includes a total of \$11 million in funding.
-Project terms are required to be between 18 months and 24 months.
+The FY 2024-25 grant cycle includes a total of \$11 million in funding.
+Language Access and Cultural Competence funding may be used to enhance the total amount awarded for Service Access and Equity Grant projects.
+Project terms are for 24 months.
 For more information on previously awarded grants, go to the Department's webpage here.